jhsk777/studying/README.md

-# studying
+# hello-world
-study about machine learning
+study about machine!